onetep-devel/documentation/dipole_correction.rst

 vacuum space.
 The goal of applying dipole correction to ONETEP is to eliminate this effect.
 An alternative way is to employ coulomb cut-off.

-The netdipole moment :math:`\mu` can be easily calculated as,
+The net dipole moment :math:`\mu` can be easily calculated as,

 .. math::